Many positions remain unfilled due to the aging population and low birth rate. As a low-skilled worker, you can immigrate to Canada with many options.

-The position would usually require a secondary school-level education, as well as job-specific training.
-Canada needs foreign workers to fill the many job openings in the low-skilled positions, as the country needs these specific jobs to boost the economy.
+The position would usually require a secondary school-level education and job-specific training.
+Canada needs foreign workers to fill the many job openings in low-skilled positions, as the country needs these specific jobs to boost the economy.

-The Agri-food Immigration Pilot is designed to focus on the labour needs of the Canadian agri-food sector.
-This pilot allows you, as a foreign skilled worker, to become a Canadian permanent resident.
+The Agri-food Immigration Pilot is designed to focus on the labor needs of the Canadian agri-food sector.
+As a foreign skilled worker, this pilot allows you to become a Canadian permanent resident.

 To be eligible for this pilot, you must:

-- prove you have enough money to settle in Canada (if applicable); and
+- Prove you have enough money to settle in Canada (if applicable)

-The Agri-food Immigration Pilot has annual limits on the number of applications processed each year.
-It works on a first-come, first-serve basis and starts on January 1 of every year.
+The Agri-food Immigration Pilot has annual limits on the number of applications processed yearly.
+It works on a first-come, first-served basis and starts on January 1 every year.
 However, this specific pilot will expire in 2023 once annual limits have been reached.